-Here is where you, as documentor, describe localization of those desing models used to produce brand images required by The CentOS Project.
-In this description you can include image dimensions, color information, image location inside the file system of CentOS Distribution, packaging and similar things.
+Here is where you, as documentor, describe localization of desing models used to produce The CentOS Brands images required by The CentOS Project.
+In this description you can include image dimensions, color information, image location inside CentOS Distribution filesystem, image packaging and similar things.

-The path to this file is considered auxiliar path of 'trunk/Identity/Models/Brands' master path.
+The path to this file provides documentation to language-specific directory structure used to store translation messages used to produce the brand images of The CentOS Project, so it is considered auxiliar path of 'trunk/Identity/Models/Brands' master path.